 Early this morning you will be met by your private guide and transferred to Angkor Wat to watch the sunrise.
 Angkor Wat is the largest and most breathtaking monument at Angkor.
 Built as the funerary temple for Suryavarman II, who ruled from 1112 to 1152, Angkor never fails to reward the first time or repeat visitor with its grand scale, surreal bas-reliefs and unbelievable attention to detail.
 Here, you will spend the morning exploring one of man's most magnificent creations before returning to the hotel for a late breakfast.

 Early this afternoon continue to visit the fortified city of Angkor Thom, built by Angkor's greatest king Jayavarman VII who ruled from 1181 to 1201.
 Also, explore the Bayon, Baphuon, Phimeanakas, and the Terraces of the Elephants and Leper King.
-You will continue on to the South gate of Angkor Thom to the Bayon temple then enjoy lunch at Nest Restaurant.
+You will continue on to the South gate of Angkor Thom to the Bayon temple then enjoy lunch at a local restaurant.

 Later, visit the majestic Ta Phrom.
 Built in 1186 and dedicated to the mother of Jayavarman VII, Ta Phrom is a temple of towers, closed courtyards and narrow corridors.
 Unlike the other temples of Angkor, Ta Phrom has been left to the elements and looks very much like the other temples must have looked when "rediscovered" by Henri Mouhot in the 1860s.

 After your tour you will be returned to your hotel.
 Enjoy the evening at your leisure.
 (This service is on a private basis.)